qlik-bots/QlikBotNode/docs/Telegram.md

 - Type `help` to view all of the available commands
 ![Main](/screenshots/telegram/main.png?raw=true "Main")

-- So far there are 3 apps, Salesforce, HelpDesk and Cio Dashboard.
+- So far there are 3 apps, Salesforce, HelpDesk and CIO Dashboard.
 They all point to mashups under webapps.qlik.com so you can validate.

 - Click on the Salesforce button or type `/salesforce`
 ![Salesforce](/screenshots/telegram/salesforce.png?raw=true "Salesforce")

-- Click on the Cio button or type `/cio`
+- Click on the CIO button or type `/cio`
 ![Salesforce](/screenshots/telegram/cio-dashboard-management.png?raw=true "Salesforce")

 - Click on the Helpdesk button or type `/helpdesk`